MultiphaseFlowLab/FLOW36/README.md

 ## Published works:
 Click [here](http://calliope.dem.uniud.it) for a list of the published works

 ## Validation data and initial fields:
-Click [here](https://figshare.com/account/items/26232683/edit) for the validation data shown in the manuscript
+Click [here](https://doi.org/10.6084/m9.figshare.26232683) for the validation data shown in the manuscript

+## How to:
+See the handbook in the flow36_handbook folder

+## Packages/libraries required:
+ - Fortran compiler (tested wtth gfortran, ifort, nvfortran, ftn and xlf)
+ - MPI Library (tested with MPICH, Spectrum, IntelMPI, OpenMPI)
+ - FFTW library (for CPU runs)
+ - cuFFT library (for GPU runs, please install the Nvidia HPC-SDK)